hyxos/www.tzi.cards/content/entries/game-play/index.md

 The main portion of the round is over when all players have completed their formations or the stock pile is empty and all players have passed on recruiting any of the remaining top cards from the discard piles, whichever comes first.

 A complete formation should consist of exactly three squares and four trines.
 Every one of the twelve animals should be represented, though the different elements may vary.
-For beginners, The TZI Glyphs from each card should line up like they do in the default *formation card*. (see *formations* for information on alternate arrangements).
+For beginners, the TZI Glyphs from each card should line up like they do in the default *formation card*. (see [*formations*](formations "Formations") for information on alternate arrangements).

 When/If the last player completes their formation, they draw from the stock pile accordingly if there are any cards left in it, and then discard exactly as they would in any other turn.
 The game immediately moves to the Tǔ Zǐ phase.